DruidLK/Project/README.md

-Feel free to reach out to me for questions, this simple project is compacted.
+Feel free to reach out to me for questions.